 The date when that piece of jasper was burned on the Blue Ridge, Chris White said, is about 10,470 B.C.

-I think this stuff is interesting, but I hate the way it is reported in the press.
-The desire to deify the Native Americans gets the better of them.
+This is interesting stuff, but the desire to deify the Native Americans gets the better of the people reporting on it.
 The truth is the Amerind people were not very advanced, even by the standards of the world 10,000 years ago.
 These stones could very well just be cool looking stones.
 Anyone who has spent time in the wild has run across some amazing looking stuff created by Mother Nature.